What is a life annuity?

 - If either annuitant dies, regardless of which one it is

-The result of choosing to decrease income in any of the above choices, is that initial income is somewhat increased while both spouses are alive and upon the death of one annuitant, the survivor gets less for the remainder of their life.
+The result of choosing to decrease income in any of the above choices is that initial income is somewhat increased while both spouses are alive, and upon the death of one annuitant, the survivor gets less for the remainder of their life.
 Many people decide to have the same income continue to the survivor when one of the annuitants dies.
 It is completely a personal choice.

-What is Assuris:
+What is Assuris?

-All life insurance companies authorized to sell in Canada are required, by the federal, provincial and territorial regulators, to become members of Assuris.
-Members cannot terminate their membership as long as they are licensed to write business in Canada or have any in force business in Canada.
+All life insurance companies authorized to sell in Canada are required, by the federal, provincial, and territorial regulators, to become members of Assuris.
+Members cannot terminate their membership as long as they are licensed to write business in Canada or have any in-force business in Canada.

 If your life insurance company fails, your policies will be transferred to a solvent company.
-Assuris guarantees that you will retain at least 85 per cent of the insurance benefits you were promised.
-Your deposit type products will also be transferred to a solvent company.
-Deposit type products include accumulation annuities.
+Assuris guarantees that you will retain at least 85 percent of the insurance benefits you were promised.
+Your deposit-type products will also be transferred to a solvent company.
+Deposit-type products include accumulation annuities.
 The key to Assuris protection is that it is applied to all benefits of a similar type.
 If you have more than one policy with the failed company, you will need to add together all similar benefits before applying the Assuris protection.
 The Assuris website can be found at www.assuris.ca.

 Why Shouldn’t I just cash in my lump sum registered retirement savings [RRSP] when I want?